wshager/dexist/README.md

 Method | Description
 refresh(collection) | Call this to change or refresh the current collection onSelectResource(id,item,event) | Override this method to connect to the selecting (double-clicking) of a resource.
-Note that the the complete path is `"/db/"+id`.
+Note that the complete path is `"/db/"+id`.